$\texttt{tdescore}$: An Accurate Photometric Classifier for Tidal Disruption Events: Discussion and Conclusion

 \section{Discussion and Conclusion}

 \tdes is a novel photometric classifier developed with the explicit aim of approximating the human scanning employed in ZTF.
-Our ZTF sample provides by the largest homogeneous sample of nuclear transients by far \citep{yao_23}, and thus presently serves as the best template for developing techniques to detect TDEs. \tdes combines well-tested algorithmic cuts to robustly identify nuclear transients, an agnostic lightcurve analysis technique using Gaussian processes, and a simple binary tree-based classifier using physically-motivated features.
+Our ZTF sample provides the largest homogeneous sample of nuclear transients by far \citep{yao_23}, and thus presently serves as the best template for developing techniques to detect TDEs. \tdes combines well-tested algorithmic cuts to robustly identify nuclear transients, an agnostic light curve analysis technique using Gaussian processes, and a simple binary tree-based classifier using physically-motivated features.

 The sole other dedicated TDE classifier in the literature, \texttt{fleet} \citep{fleet_tde}, is based on an adapted supernova classifier. \cite{fleet_tde} began with a sample of spectroscopically-classified transients from the Transient Name Server, rather than a dedicated sample of nuclear transients as presented here.
-In other respects \cite{fleet_tde} followed a similar procedure to the one presented here, with an imbalanced sample of transients which are first analysed for lightcurve and host galaxy properties, augmentation via SMOTE and then performance assessment via k-fold cross-validation. \texttt{fleet} achieved just $\approx$40\% recall with $\approx$50\% precision for a loose selection, or alternatively $\approx$30\% recall with $\approx$80\% precision for a stricter selection, in contrast to the $\sim$77\% recall and $\sim$80\% precision in the \tdes balanced case.
-However, the performance is not directly comparable, because \texttt{fleet} was applied to only 40 days of photometry, rather than the full lightcurve history employed here.
+In other respects \cite{fleet_tde} followed a similar procedure to the one presented here, with an imbalanced sample of transients which are first analysed for light curve and host galaxy properties, augmentation via SMOTE and then performance assessment via k-fold cross-validation. \texttt{fleet} achieved just $\approx$40\% recall with $\approx$50\% precision for a loose selection, or alternatively $\approx$30\% recall with $\approx$80\% precision for a stricter selection, in contrast to the $\sim$80\% recall and $\sim$80\% precision in the \tdes balanced case.
+However, the performance is not directly comparable, because \texttt{fleet} was applied to only 40 days of photometry, rather than the full light curve history employed here.
 For a TDE such as that in Figure \ref{fig:gp_plot}, 40 days would be insufficient to adequately measure fade or colour evolution.
+As detailed in the Appendix Section \ref{sec:param_appendix}, the performance of \tdes is closer to \texttt{fleet} if late-time data is ignored.

 Looking further ahead, \tdes can serve as a template for obtaining a photometrically-selected sample of TDEs from surveys such as the Legacy Survey of Space and Time (LSST) with the \textit{Vera C. Rubin Observatory} \citep{lsst}.
 In combination with photometric redshifts, an ML-based approach like \tdes could enable us to perform large-sample TDE demographic studies for the first time without use of any spectroscopic observations.
 In particular, \cite{lsst_tdes} estimated that LSST should detect $>$3000 TDEs per year, under the assumption of a conservative detection requirement of 2 magnitudes above the median 5-sigma limit.
 Pushing one magnitude deeper, to match the cuts employed by this work, would increase this number even further.
 The performance of \tdes suggests such a depth would be plausible using photometric selection, with the slow evolution of TDEs being well-suited to the expected LSST cadence.